ArmedPirate/CollaborationRaces/Modron.md

 ***Ability Score Improvement.*** Your Charisma increases by 1.

-***Extra Arm.*** You can carry up to three items that would require one hand in your open hand.
+***Extra Arm.*** You have one additional arm and hand for the sake of carrying items and wielding weapons.
 You can not gain the benefits of wielding a shield if it is wileded in this extra hand.

 ***Tactician.*** You gain proficiency in Navigator's Tools.